datopian/markdownbased/content/howtos/publish-obsidian-vault-to-github.md

 ### Step 2: Setting Up Your Vault as a GitHub Repository

 2.1.
-Click on "Add an Existing Repository from your Hard Drive"
+In the GitHub Desktop app, click on "Add an Existing Repository from your Hard Drive"

 2.2.
 Navigate to your Obsidian vault's folder using the file explorer.

 2.3.
-You'll see a warning saying "This directory does not appear to be a Git repository.
+After selecting it, you'll see a warning saying "This directory does not appear to be a Git repository.
 Would you like to create a repository here instead?"
 Click on the link "create a repository".

 2.4.
 You'll be brought to the "Create a New Repository" page with the vault's location already in the "Local Path" box.